cabforum/code-signing/docs/CSBR.md

 ### 3.2.8.
 Denied Lists and Other Legal Block Lists

-This section is applicable for EV Certificate Requests.
+This section is applicable for EV Code Signing Certificate Requests.

 1. **Verification Requirements**: The CA MUST verify whether the Applicant, the Contract Signer, the Certificate Approver, the Applicant's Jurisdiction of Incorporation, Registration, or Place of Business: